Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 Your vault, native on Apple.

-Apple refunds in 48 hours.
+Apple handles refunds through Report a Problem.
 Your vault is a folder you can always open elsewhere.

 Want the side-by-side?
 Read Raven vs Obsidian.